deeplearning4j/deeplearning4j/buildinglocally.md

 - [nd4j](https://github.com/deeplearning4j/nd4j)
 - [deeplearning4j](https://github.com/deeplearning4j/deeplearning4j)

 Note that Deeplearning4j is designed to work on most platforms (Windows, OS X, and Linux) and is also includes multiple "flavors" depending on the computing architecture you choose to utilize.
 This includes CPU (OpenBLAS, MKL, ATLAS) and GPU (CUDA).
+The DL4J stack also supports x86 and PowerPC architectures.

 ## Prerequisites